You are here

 Proctitis may also be a side effect of medical treatments like radiation therapy and medications, or it may be related to conditions that cause inflammation such as ulcerative colitis or Crohn's disease.
 Other causes include rectal injury, surgery, infections that are not sexually transmitted, and food allergies.

-- Mucous or blood in stools or coming from the rectum
+- mucous or blood in stools

-- Rectal or anal bumps, sores, blisters or redness
+- rectal or anal bumps, sores, blisters or redness

-- Pain in the rectum or anus
+- pain in the rectum or anus

 Tests and Diagnosis

-There are a few ways you can tell partners about testing.
-Some people want to tell partners in person, others want to tell partners anonymously.
-Talk to your health care provider about what ways might work best for you.
+There are a few ways to tell partners.
+You can tell partners yourself or anonymously.
+Talk to your health care provider about what is right for you.